 What is CBD Oil?

 CBD oil is typically made from hemp, a variety of the cannabis plant that has high levels of Cannabidiol (CBD) and very low levels of Tetrahydrocannabinol (THC).
+It is usually blended with a carrier oil such as Medium Chain Triglyceride (MCT) oil, olive oil or hemp seed oil.
 Unlike cannabis oil or medical marijuana, which is usually made from marijuana, another variety of the cannabis plant that has a high level of THC, CBD oil has a minimal level of THC, making it non-psychoactive.

 What is Cannabidiol?

 Cannabidiol, otherwise known as CBD is the active ingredient in CBD oil.
 It is one of over a hundred compounds found in the cannabis plant that belongs to a class of substances called cannabinoids.
 Whereas Cannabidiol (CBD) is the cannabinoid that has been found to exhibit many medicinal benefits, Tetrahydrocannabinol (THC) is the cannabinoid that has a psychotropic or intoxicating effect in users.

 What is Cannabis Oil?